HITOGAWARII/WHSTechNotes/journal.md

 # November 22, 2024

 This week we are celebrating Thanksgiving day which was to celebrate the harvest and other blessings.
 Americans generally believe that their Thanksgiving is modeled on a 1621 harvest feast shared by the English colonists (Pilgrims) of Plymouth and the Wampanoag people.
 A reason that led to the first thanksgiving was followed by a successful harvest in the autumn of 1621, the colonists decided to celebrate with a three-day festive of prayer.
 The 53 surviving are said to have eaten with 90 indigenous people in what became known as the first Thanksgiving.

+# December 9, 2024

+Brain rot is a term to use when people are so consumed into the content they have been exposed to and repeating the actions or words, examples are skibidi toilet...
+Brain rot is the most used word in all of 2024, why? because kids and teenagers themselves have been seeing content that's utterly ridiculous or hilarious.

+# December 2, 2024